Zarinha/Zarinha/README.md

 </div>

   <strong>:woman_technologist: ABOUT ME:</strong><br>
-   I am a italian-brazilian aspiring Web Developer living in Germany. 🇩🇪 <br>
+   I am an Italian-Brazilian living in Germany. 🇩🇪 <br>
     - 👩‍🔬 Chemical Engineering graduate with a Bachelor of Science.<br>
-    - 👩‍🎓 Learning Web Development self-taught method. <br>
+    - 👩‍🎓 Studying Master's Degree at the University of East London and learning Web Development self-taught method. <br>
     - 🚴‍♀️ Love cycling.
 <h1></h1>
 <h4>